5 Written Questions

-- What happens if you are convicted of a second violation in your pesonal or CMV???
+- What if you are convicted of a second or subsequent major traffic violation?

 - What happens if you have more than one license?

 - e If you break this rule, a court may fine you up to $5,000 or put you in jail and keep your home state license and return any others

 5 Multiple Choice Questions